Recommendations

 Closure Date:

-We recommended that processes be strengthened to ensure that multi-dose medication vials are dated correctly when opened.
+1 We recommended that processes be strengthened to ensure that actions from peer reviews are consistently completed and reported to the PRC.

 Closure Date: